tarunsinghdev/docs-event-easy/docs/scaffolding.md

 ### Navigation Bar

-This like any other navigation bar, we will manage our _routes_ of our app.
+This like any other navigation bar, we will manage the _routes_ of our app.

 ### Authentication